gdtms247/tdarr_plugins/4K Movies/readme.md

 This library preserves UHD video quality while standardizing audio for consistent home theater playback.

 Unlike the HD Movie and TV libraries, 4K content is intentionally left as close to the original source as possible.
-Quality selection is performed upstream by Radarr using custom formats and quality profiles.
-Tdarr only normalizes audio before passing the file through the shared processing pipeline.
+Quality selection is performed upstream by Radarr using Custom Formats and Quality Profiles.
+Tdarr performs only the minimum processing necessary to normalize audio before handing the file to the Shared Processing pipeline.

 ## Processing Flow